Nickyzj/mynotes/interview/project-manager-interview-questions.md

 * having an open communication style with your team and your client or employer is important
 * have an honest communication style where open discussion is encouraged. this will help you and your team to continually improve

-> my style of communication is always open, honest and encouraging. i believe that, by having an open and encouraging style of communication, my team will discuss with me any issues and potential problems, which will in turn allow us to deliver the project on time and to budge and to specification.
+> my style of communication is always open, honest and encouraging. i believe that, by having an **open and encouraging style of communication**, my team will discuss with me any issues and potential problems, which will in turn allow us to deliver the project on time and to budge and to specification.
 >
 > of course, there are times when a limited communication style is required, especially when we are operating to an extremely tight deadline. however, wherever possible, i always encourage open, honest and frank discussions where the team feel they can communicate with me at any time.